engie4800/dsi-capstone-capstone-nih-gmd/README.md

 ## Acknowledgements

 We would like to express our gratitude and appreciation to our industry mentors <b>Pinyi Lu</b>, <b>Naomi Ohashi</b>, and <b>Justin Overhulse</b> for the guidance and professional support.
-We would additionally like to thank <b>Sining Chen</b>, <b>Swasthi P. Rao</b>, and <b>Savanahh Thais</b> for an excellent semester.
+We would additionally like to thank <b>Sining Chen</b>, <b>Swasthi P. Rao</b>, and <b>Savannah Thais</b> for an excellent semester.
 Finally, we would also like to thank the following organizations for their support:

 * Columbia University
 * Frederick National Laboratory